-Radiation generated by plasma in a strong magnetic field was expected to be highly polarized at the photon energies below the cyclotron energy, because of the birefringence of magnetized plasma \citep[see, e.g.,][]{2006RPPh...69.2631H,CH1_21}.
-Testing these predictions became possible recently thanks to the \textit{Imaging X-ray Polarimetry Explorer} (\ixpe) that allows one to measure X-ray polarization in the 2--8 keV energy band.
-In the first year of its operation, \ixpe has carried out polarization measurements of several XRPs (\mbox{Her X-1}, \citealt{Doroshenko22}; \mbox{Cen X-3}, \citealt{Tsygankov22}; \mbox{4U 1626$-$67}, \citealt{Marshall22}; \mbox{Vela X-1}, \citealt{Forsblom2023}; \mbox{GRO J1008$-$57}, \citealt{Tsygankov2023}; \mbox{EXO 2030+375}, \citealt{Malacaria23}; \mbox{X Persei}, \citealt{Mushtukov23}; \mbox{LS V +44 17}, Doroshenko V. et al., in prep.).
-In most cases, the observations revealed a rather low pulse-phase-averaged polarization degree (PD).
+Radiation generated by plasma in a strong magnetic field was previously expected to be highly polarized at the photon energies below the cyclotron energy because of the birefringence of magnetized plasma \citep[see, e.g.,][]{2006RPPh...69.2631H,CH1_21}.
+Testing this prediction recently became possible thanks to the \textit{Imaging X-ray Polarimetry Explorer} (\textit{IXPE}), as it allows one to measure X-ray polarization in the 2--8 keV energy band.
+In the first year of its operation, \textit{IXPE} has carried out polarization measurements of several XRPs (\mbox{Her X-1}, \citealt{Doroshenko22}; \mbox{Cen X-3}, \citealt{Tsygankov22}; \mbox{4U 1626$-$67}, \citealt{Marshall22}; \mbox{Vela X-1}, \citealt{Forsblom2023}; \mbox{GRO J1008$-$57}, \citealt{Tsygankov2023}; \mbox{EXO\,2030+375}, \citealt{Malacaria23}; \mbox{X Persei}, \citealt{Mushtukov23}; \mbox{LS\,V\,+44\,17}, \citealt{Doroshenko23}).
+In most cases, the observations revealed a rather low pulse-phase averaged polarization degree (PD).
 The reason for the low PD is not completely clear.
-A toy model considering an upper layer of the NS atmosphere overheated by accretion has been proposed \citep{Doroshenko22}.
-According to this model, the escaping radiation can be depolarized due to partial mode conversion when passing through the vacuum resonance region situated at the sharp temperature gradient between the cool, inner atmospheric layers and the upper, overheated layers.
-Also variations of the polarization angle (PA) with the pulsar phase lead to strong depolarization in the total signal.
+A toy model considering the upper layer of an NS atmosphere overheated by accretion has been proposed \citep{Doroshenko22}.
+According to this model, the escaping radiation can be depolarized due to partial mode conversion when passing through the vacuum resonance region situated at the sharp temperature gradient between the cool inner atmospheric layers and the upper overheated layers.
+Additionally, variations of the polarization angle (PA) with the pulsar phase can lead to strong depolarization in the total signal.